Harsh11-bit/health-wellness-app/DOCUMENTATION.md

 4. Add automated tests for API endpoints (Jest + supertest) and a small CI workflow.
 5. Add role-based access if you plan admin features.

----

-If you want, I can also generate a PDF version of this documentation and add commands to create and push a GitHub repository — tell me if you want me to apply changes directly or just provide command instructions.